 GOVERNING PANDEMICS 101

 Pandemics such as Covid-19 pose wicked challenges for global governance.
-The Global Health Centre is piloting a free, open online course designed for learners who wish to follow and engage with ongoing processes to reform global arrangements for pandemic preparedness and response.
+The Global Health Centre piloted a free, open online course from 8 April to 15 July 2022 designed for learners who wish to follow and engage with ongoing processes to reform global arrangements for pandemic preparedness and response.
 Topics include WHO; treaties; financing: sharing of data and samples; access to vaccines and drugs; trade and travel restrictions; animal-human health; human rights; humanitarian assistance; universal health coverage and geopolitics.
 Teaching methods include mini-lectures from a range of experts, short exercises, background readings and live discussions.
-The course meets for one hour every other week, with certificates available to learners who complete the course.
+The course met for one hour every other week, with certificates available to learners who completed the course.

 Deepen your understanding of key concepts and current issues